mdbootstrap/adminlte-laravel/README.md

 php artisan vendor:publish --tag=adminlte_lang --force
 ```

-The following languages are supported by default on this package: English, Catalan and Spanish.
+The following languages are supported by default on this package: English, Catalan,Spanish and Brazilian Portuguese.
 Please feel free to submit a new pull request with another languages if you wish.

 ## Troubleshooting